mateusznowosielski/todo-react-apple/README.md

 # todo-react-apple

-Inpired by Apple MacOS Reminders very simplified version of Todo list.
+Inspired by Apple MacOS Reminders very simplified version of Todo list.

 Becuase all todos have tons of unnecessary buttons.